DominiqueMakowski/DominiqueMakowski.github.io/content/authors/dominique-makowski/_index.md

 #   link: https://dominiquemakowski.github.io/CV/

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "dom.makowski@gmail.com"
+email: "d.makowski@sussex.ac.uk"

 # Highlight the author in author lists? (true/false)
-highlight_name: true
+highlight_name: false

 user_groups:
-- Researchers
+- Principal Investigator
 ---

-Trained as clinical neuropsychologist, CBT psychotherapist <sub><sup>(*and* [***others***](https://dominiquemakowski.github.io/cv/))</sup></sub>, I am currently working as a postdoc at the Clinical Brain Lab in Singapore, in which I lead the [**Reality Bending Team**](https://realitybending.github.io/) 🧙 (ReBeL).
+Trained as clinical neuropsychologist, CBT psychotherapist <sub><sup>(*and* [***others***](https://dominiquemakowski.github.io/cv/))</sup></sub>, I am currently a lecturer at the University of Sussex, in which I lead the [**Reality Bending Team**](https://realitybending.github.io/) 🧙 (ReBeL).
 I'm fluent in French, English, Polish, Python, and currently learning Italian.
 My main figures of reference are Marcus Aurelius, Sisyphus and Yoda.
 My interests include scientific methodology, history of art and religion, and philosophy.
 My research focuses on aspects of [**reality bending**](https://realitybending.github.io/research/) (e.g., fiction, deception, fake news, illusions, and altered states of consciousness such as through meditation or immersion).
-I also try to improve the access to advanced analysis techniques by developing open-source software and tools.
+I also try to improve the access to advanced analysis techniques by developing [**open-source**](https://github.com/DominiqueMakowski) software and tools.

 {{% callout warning %}}